Short / Mini Annapurna Circuit trek with Tilicho Lake.

 Day 4: Trek to Chame (2630m) 5 hours

 Great views of Mt.
 Annapurna II (7937m) and Mt.
 Lamjung Himal (6932m) will greet us as The Marsyangdi River proceeds up the valley.
 The lofty peaks of Mt.
-Manaslu (8156m), the eighth highest peak in the world, Peak 29 (7833m) will be visible on clear days.
+Manaslu (8156m), the eighth highest mountain in the world, Peak 29 (7833m) will be visible on clear days.
 There is a steep climb of about an hour through pine and fir forest with spectacular scenery.
-We might see Langur monkeys in the forest.
-When, we will reach Timang village, spectacular views of Manaslu (8156m) will greet us.
+We might see Langur monkeys in the woods.
+When we reach Timang village, panoramic views of Manaslu (8156m) will greet us.
 Continuing on the flattish path along the river, the village of Thanchok is reached.
 The towering Annapurna II (7937m) is an incredible sight further up the trail.
-The path rejoins the main trail while descending through woodland down to Koto, which sits in the shadow of Annapurna II (7937m).
+The route rejoins the main trail while descending through woodland down to Koto, which sits in the shadow of Annapurna II (7937m).
 The Nar Khola River flowing from the recently opened valleys of Nar and Phu joins the Marshyangdi from the right side of the valley.
 Chame, which is the district headquarters of Manang, is a short walk away.
 There are excellent views of Lamjung Himal (6932m) from Chame.

 Day 5: Trek to Pisang (3190m) 5 hours